- PDF for offline use

 The Android accessibility and iOS accessibility guides contain details of the native APIs exposed by Xamarin, and the UWP accessibility guide on MSDN explains the native approach on that platform.
 These APIs are used to fully implement accessible applications on each platform.

 Xamarin.Forms does not currently have built-in support for all of the accessibility APIs available on each of the underlying platforms.
-However, it does support setting accessibility values on user interface elements in order to support screen reader and navigation assistance tools, which is one of the most important parts of building accessible applications.
+However, it does support setting accessibility values on user interface elements to support screen reader and navigation assistance tools, which is one of the most important parts of building accessible applications.
 For more information, see Setting Accessibility Values on User Interface Elements.

 Xamarin.Forms applications typically target multiple platforms, which means testing the accessibility features according to the platform.
 Follow these links to learn how to test accessibility on each platform: